mustapha-aminu-abubakar/countries_olympics_wikipedia/README.md

-Here's a README template for your web scraping project:

----

 # Olympic Medals Web Scraping Project

 This project is a web scraping tool designed to collect and analyze data on the number of Olympic medals won by each country from Wikipedia.
 Using Python, the `requests` and `BeautifulSoup` (`bs4`) libraries scrape the data, and `pandas` is used to clean and analyze it.